Course outline

 The modules on Biography and Autobiography are designed to combine the study of classic biographies and memoirs with contemporary writing.
 In addition, the Research Methods module provides an invaluable and innovative training, especially devised for biographers.

-Professor Jane Ridley founded the Buckingham Biography MA in 1996.
-She is an Oxford-trained historian and biographer, and her publications include The Young Disraeli (1995); The Architect and his Wife: A Life of Edwin Lutyens (2002), which won the Duff Cooper Prize; and Bertie: A Life of Edward VII (2012), for which she was awarded a research fellowship by the Leverhulme Trust.
-She has contributed widely to the Oxford Dictionary of National Biography, and she is a regular reviewer for publications such as the Spectator, the Literary Review and the Times Literary Supplement.
+The Biography Programme was designed and founded by Professor Jane Ridley, an Oxford-trained historian and biographer.
+Her extensive and award-winning biographical publications include The Young Disraeli (1995); The Architect and his Wife: A Life of Edwin Lutyens (2002); Bertie: A Life of Edward VII (2012); and George V: Never a Dull Moment (2021).
+She has contributed widely to the Oxford Dictionary of National Biography, and to publications such as the Spectator, the Literary Review and the Times Literary Supplement.
+She remains closely associated with the Programme as a Professor Emeritus, and regularly speaks to our students.

 Location